PartTimeIndie/TimeTracker/README.md

 # TimeTracker
-A Unity3d extension to track the time you worked on a project
+A Unity3d extension to automatically track the time you worked on a project

 You can take a look at the TimeTrackerDocumentation.pdf for more detailed information.